Genivia/ugrep/README.md

 - Adding more pre-defined patterns to make searching source code easier, see the `patterns` directory.
-- Like grep, we want to traverse directory contents to search files, and support options `-R` and `-r`, `--recursive`.
+- Like grep, we want ugrep to traverse directory contents to search files, and support options `-R` and `-r`, `--recursive`.
 - Like grep, `-A`, `-B`, and `-C`, `--context` options to display the context of a match.

-We love your feedback (issues) and contributions (pull requests) 😍
+We love your feedback (issues) and contributions (pull requests) ❤️

 Dependencies
 ------------